microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraMSRoleDefinition.md

 ### -Version

 Specifies version for the role definition.
 Indicates version of the role definition.
-Read-only when isBuiltIn is true.
+Read-only when `isBuiltIn` is `true`.

 ```yaml
 Type: System.String